Preserve the US interchangeable standard that has helped drive physician and patient confidence in biosimilars

 The article was funded by the Alliance for Safe Biologic Medicines (ASBM).

 ASBM is a coalition of patient advocacy organizations, physicians, pharmacists, biopharmaceutical manufacturers, and others working to advance patient-centred health policy at the state, federal, and international level.
-Learn more at www.SafeBiologics.org
+Visit www.SafeBiologics.org to learn more.

 Competing interests: Mr Michael S Reilly, Esq is the Executive Director and employed by Alliance for Safe Biologic Medicines.
 Mr Reilly served in the US Department of Health and Human Services from 2002 to 2008.